rengokantai/udgitcomp/README.md

 #####stash
 ######basic
 ```
-git stash(in working dict, not in stage dict)
+git stash(in working dict, not in stage dict) = git stash save
 ```
 restore to working dict:
 ```